GuilhermePFM/Simplex/README.md

 - **Exact solutions** — it walks along vertices of the feasible polytope and terminates at a certifiably optimal vertex, unlike gradient-based methods that only converge asymptotically.
 - **Rich termination info** — it correctly identifies three distinct outcomes: *optimal*, *unbounded*, and *infeasible*, and returns a certificate for each.
 - **Warm-starting** — an existing basis can be reused when problem data changes slightly, which is critical in branch-and-bound solvers for integer programming.
-- **Numerical stability** — the revised form (used here) maintains and updates a basis factorization B rather than recomputing it from scratch, reducing floating-point error accumulation.
+- **Numerical stability** — the revised form re-solves the basis system `B x = N` at each pivot using an LU factorization, rather than carrying the full explicit tableau, keeping the working matrix small and better-conditioned.

 ---